klurpicolo/Tower-of-Hanoi-Reinforcement-Learning/README.md

-- Able to play tower of hanoi during training
+- [x] Able to play tower of hanoi during training
-- Show underlying calculation
+- [x] Show underlying calculation
   - Q-value or V-value
-- Can control speed
+- [] Can control speed
+- [] ⁠Add style on edges to indicate best action for each state
+- [] Add graph of average reward per episode.
+- [] ⁠⁠Plot the epsilon over time to show the agent transition from exploration to exploitation.